code-and-effect/effective_test_bot/README.md

 Fixture or seed one user.
 At least one user -- ideally a fully priviledged admin type user -- must be created.

 (there are future plans to make this better.
-Right now `rake test:bot` just runs everything as one user.
+Right now `rails test:bot` just runs everything as one user.
 There really isn't support for 'this user should not be able to' yet.)

 To create the initial user, please add it to either `test/fixtures/users.yml`, the `db/seeds.db` file or the effective_test_bot specific `test/fixtures/seeds.rb` file.